kapilgarg1996/site-toolbox/README.md

 Different kinds of website utilities and tools.
 <br/>
 Various kinds of utility elements of a website which enhances the user experience.<br/>
-All tools and widgets are made using jquery.
+All tools and widgets are written in javascript so there is no dependency on other libraries.